michael-bateman/Assignment1/README.md

 # Michael's Chemistry Game

-_This project is no longer being updates_
+_This project is no longer being updated_

 I made this game part of my Grade 10 Computer Science class.
 The [first version](https://github.com/michael-bateman/Chemistry-Game/tree/v1) was the text based game.
 Now, the game has grown to a _almost_ fully functional GUI game.